Skip to Main Content

 Strategic Plan

 AHLA's 2023-2025 Strategic Plan was approved at the January 2023 Board Meeting and implemented in June 2023.
 This plan provides a blueprint for how AHLA will continue to evolve to meet the diverse needs of it members and stakeholders as they navigate changes in the practice of law as well as changes in health law and the health law industry.
+For more insights, you can watch our strategic plan videos.

 Our Commitment to Inclusion, Diversity, Equity, and Accessibility